 - May gather information that you tell us about yourself for our operational records or as a CCTS client.
 We will do this in line with our Data Protection Policy.

 - Will process personal data relating to those who work with or volunteer within CCTS as appropriate in line with Data Protection legislation.
 This is for safer recruitment purposes and to assist in the running of the charity and/or to enable individuals to be paid.
 This personal data includes identifiers such as names, contact details and payment information.
-For employees, it would also include National Insurance number and sensitive personal data such as criminal records, employment contracts and remuneration details, qualifications and absence information.
+For employees, it may also include National Insurance number and sensitive personal data such as criminal records, employment contracts and remuneration details, qualifications and absence information.
 For roles where it is appropriate, we will require individuals to apply for a DBS disclosure.
 Once complete we will store the details in line with CCTS Data Protection policy.

 Information use, sharing and disclosure